Equity & Opportunity

 Climate and culture measures consist of students who are chronically absent, have had an in- or out-of-school suspension, and perceptions about respectful relationships in the school.

 Student chronic absenteeism is defined as missing 10% of days, equivalent to 18 days, or more during the school year.
 Data is collected by RIDE.
-In the 2021-22 school year student absenteeism continued to increase, with 33.9% of all students being chronically absent.
-This reflects an increase from 27.7% during the 2020-21 school year.
-Initial increases were most likely due to COVID-19 protocols; however, the rate continues to increase as COVID precautions have decreased.
+In the 2022-23 school year student absenteeism has decreased, with 28.8% of all students being chronically absent.
+This reflects a decrease from 33.9% during the 2021-22 school year.
+Initial increases were most likely due to COVID-19 protocols; now we are seeing a leveling out of absences.

 Student and teacher perceptions of respectful relationships are measured through SurveyWorks, a statewide school culture and climate survey that solicits feedback from educators, students, and families about strengths and challenges in their school communities.
 For this measure responses are from the 3rd-5th and 6th-12th grade surveys and the teacher survey.
 While there was a significant increase in 2020-21 in the percent of both students and teachers who feel relationships are respectful, numbers declined in the 2021-22 school year making them more in line with pre-pandemic responses.
+Responses continued to decline slightly in the 2022-23 school year.
 Additional information about Surveyworks can be found here.

 Chronic Absence